samuelgfeller/test-traits/README.md

 ## FixtureTestTrait

-A trait designed to create and insert fixtures with data that is defined in the test function.
+A trait designed to create and insert fixtures with data that can be defined in the test function.

 **Provided method**